-Energy consumption data tends to have occasional peaks, and these cause a heavy tail in the data distribution, as can be seen in Fig. \ref{fig:unnormalized_histogram}.
-The conventional way to deal with such heavy-tailed data is by applying a logarithmic transform.
-However, energy consumption data is inherently ``zero-inflated", meaning that there are data instances (in time) that have no energy consumption.
+Energy consumption data often exhibits occasional peaks, leading to a heavy-tailed distribution, as illustrated in Fig. \ref{fig:unnormalized_histogram}.
+The conventional approach to handling such heavy-tailed data is by applying a logarithmic transformation.
+However, energy consumption data is inherently zero-inflated, meaning that there are data instances (in time) that have no energy consumption.
 These exact zero values prevent the direct use of the logarithmic transformation.
-To mitigate this, we propose a novel scaling technique called zero-preserved log-normalization.
+To mitigate this, we propose a novel scaling technique called zero-preserved log-normalisation.

-\begin{definition}[Zero-preserved log-normalization] Given a non-negative scalar dataset $\mathbb{X} = \{x_n\}_{i=1}^N, x_i\in \mathbb{R}_{\geq 0}~\forall i$, two index sets can be created as $\mathbb{I}_+=\{i| x_i>0, x_i\in\mathbb{X} \}$ and $\mathbb{I}_0=\{i| x_i=0, x_i\in\mathbb{X} \}$, representing the indices of positive and zero valued elements in $\mathbb{X}$, respectively.
+\begin{definition}[Zero-preserved log-normalization] Given a non-negative scalar dataset $\mathbb{X} = \{x_i\in \mathbb{R}_{\geq 0}\}_{i=1}^N$, two index sets can be created as $\mathbb{I}_+=\{i| x_i>0, x_i\in\mathbb{X} \}$ and $\mathbb{I}_0=\{i| x_i=0, x_i\in\mathbb{X} \}$, representing the indices of positive and zero valued elements in $\mathbb{X}$, respectively.
 Zero-preserved log-normalization transforms the dataset $\mathbb{X}$ into $\bar{\mathbb{X}} = \{\bar{x}_i\}$ where